Tournament of the Towns: Awards

 Diplomas are awarded by the Central Committee to students who have achieved high scores (after their papers have been rechecked by the Central Jury).
 Different certificates are also awarded by Local Committees.

 Summer Conferences

-Students performing outstandingly (higher than Diploma) receive an invitation to the Annual International Mathematics Tournament of Towns Summer Conference where during several days they participate in team research projects consisting of the sequence of related problems.
+Students performing outstandingly (higher than Diploma) receive an invitation to the Annual International Mathematical Tournament of Towns Summer Conference where during several days they participate in team research projects consisting of the sequence of related problems.